kooscode/people-pic-sort/README.md

 People Picture Sort
 ===================

-Super simple Python script that detects and copies images with people to one folder and remain pictures with no people present to a different folder
+Super simple Python script that detects and copies images with people to one folder and remaining pictures with no people present to a different folder

 I have may thousands of unsorted images on my mobile phone and needed to seperate all the images containing